Top strategies for managing cross-functional teams

 2. Clearly define your goals

-A 2015 Harvard Business Review article notes that almost 75% of cross-functional teams are dysfunctional.
+Seventy-nine percent of teams throughout an organization are siloed, Forrester reports.
 Because cross-functional teams are drawn from different departments within an organization, they often have different, and sometimes conflicting, agendas or legacy processes that could hinder performance.
 Without clear alignment on shared goals, team members may find it difficult to cooperate and collaborate.

 Project managers can fend off this discord by defining clear project goals.
 Determine the outcome you’re trying to achieve and map that back to the actual deliverables needed to achieve that goal.
 Make sure the team is working collaboratively to develop goals that are clearly defined and measurable.